redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/removeDiscoveryPath

- The `server/removeDiscoveryPath` notification is sent by the client to remove a path from the model and prevent it from being searched by clients when discovering servers in the future.
+ The `server/removeDiscoveryPath` request is sent by the client to remove a path from the model and prevent it from being searched by clients when discovering servers in the future.

 This endpoint takes the following json schemas as parameters: